TTatchell/wiki_scraper/README.md

 ## Usage

 1. Clone the repo.
+2. Run "bundle install"
-2. Navigate to ./bin.
+3. Navigate to ./bin.
-3. Use "ruby wiki_scraper.rb " to run.
+4. Use "ruby wiki_scraper.rb " to run.
-4. Within program you can search for a Wikipedia article.
+5. Within program you can search for a Wikipedia article.

 ## Contributing